ibnlanre/portal/README.md

 - `$get`: Retrieve the current state.
 - `$set`: Update the state with a new value.
 - `$use`: A [React][react] [hook][hook] for managing state within functional components.
-- `$sub`: Subscribe to state changes to react to updates.
+- `$act`: Subscribe to state changes to react to updates.
 - `$key`: Access deeply nested stores using a dot-separated string.

 ### Accessing State with $get